 Curriculum & Schedule

-The Psychiatry Residency program at Metropolitan is deeply committed to delivering the highest quality of psychiatric academic training.
-Across multiple years and disciplines, our program creates an enriching learning environment that is tailored to meet the diverse needs of our students.
-The curriculum provides hands-on experiences and mentorship that foster excellence and leadership in the field of psychiatry.
+The Psychiatry Residency program at Metropolitan is deeply committed to delivering the highest quality psychiatric academic training.
+Across multiple years and disciplines, our program creates an enriching learning environment tailored to meet our students' diverse needs.
+The curriculum provides hands-on experiences and mentorship that foster excellence and leadership in psychiatry.

 The focus of this 1st year is to establish core skills as a physician and psychiatrist in training.